8 killed in suicide bombing in Pakistan's Balochistan

 The attack came the same day UN Secretary-General Antonio Guterres, who is in Pakistan, termed the improved security situation in Pakistan as "absolutely remarkable".
 Security personnel have cordoned off the area and are conducting a search operation.
 Officials added that the nature of the blast has not yet been ascertained.

-At least eight persons, including policemen, were killed and 23 others injured in the incident, Duniya News reported.
-No group took the responsibility for the attack but Baloch nationalists and the Taliban militants were involved in such attacks in the past.
+At least eight persons, including three policemen, were killed and 23 others injured in the incident, Duniya News reported.
+No group took the responsibility of the attack but Baloch nationalists and the Taliban militants were involved in such attacks in the past.

 Provincial home minister Zia Ullah Langu said that investigations by bomb disposal officers indicated that a suicide bomber carried out the attack, according to Duniya News.
 Quetta is the capital of Balochistan province, the country's largest but most sparsely populated province, rich in mineral resources and the route of much of the USD 60 billion China-Pakistan Economic Corridor (CPEC) project.